HNIT-Baltic/arcgis-js-performance-test/README.md

 - [`tiles3d.js`](tiles3d.js) - 3D Tiles test implementation
 - [`utils.js`](utils.js) - Shared utilities for performance testing and UI
 - [`vite.config.js`](vite.config.js) - Vite configuration with multi-page setup

-## API Keys

-The 3D Tiles test uses Google's Photorealistic 3D Tiles API.
-The API key is included in [`tiles3d.js`](tiles3d.js) but you may need to replace it with your own for production use.